lovyavinayak/AWS-Associate-Solution-Architect-2020/Section 4/Section-4.md

 - The application servers don’t see the IP of the client directly
     - The true IP of the client is inserted in the header X-Forwarded-For
     - We can also get Port (X-Forwarded-Port) and proto (X-Forwarded-Proto)
+    - The EC2 instance gets the IP of the load balancer to find out the client IP the EC2 instance would need to look at the header.
+- Do lecture 44

 **Network Load Balancer (v2)**
 - Network load balancers (Layer 4) allow to:
     - Forward TCP & UDP traffic to your instances
     - Handle millions of request per seconds
     - Less latency ~100 ms (vs 400 ms for ALB)
-**NLB has one static IP per AZ, and supports assigning Elastic IP** (helpful for whitelisting specific IP)
+    - NLB can only have Instance or IP as Target groups **NLB has one static IP per AZ, and supports assigning Elastic IP** (helpful for whitelisting specific IP)
 - NLB are used for extreme performance, TCP or UDP traffic
 - Not included in the AWS free tier
+- DOES NLB NOT HAVE A SG?
+TRAFFIC NEEDS TO GO DIRECTLY TO EC2 INSTANCE?
+(CHECK)

 **Load Balancer Stickiness**
 - It is possible to implement stickiness so that the same client is always redirected to the same instance behind a load balancer